 If you want to become an expert on watch culture, understanding the importance of not touching another person’s watch should be something you always remember.

 In the case of men, watches are typically the only accessory or jewelry that is worn (aside from a wedding ring).
-This means the majority of guys like to keep it pristine and take pride in their timepiece.
+This means the majority of guys like to keep it pristine and take pride in their timepieces.

 There is no harm in asking someone to look at their watch, especially if you tell them you are a connoisseur too.
 Remember to not touch someone else’s watch, and keep your space.